gradle/gradle/design-docs/managed-component-model.md

   they are intended to be used to define mutation rules that are invoked later.
 For example `all { }` or `withType(T) { }` could have better names.
 - Add methods (or a view) that allows iteration over collection when it is immutable.
 - Rename (via add-deprecate-remove) `@Mutate` to `@Configure`.
+- Allow empty managed subtypes of ModelSet and ModelMap.
+This is currently available internally, eg for `ComponentSpecContainer`.

 # Feature 6: Internal views for managed types